 - ¼ cup canned coconut cream (see note)

-- Crack open the coconut using this guide from The First Mess.
-Scrape out the meat (you should have about 1/2 cup) and add it to a blender.
+- Crack open the coconut.
+Scrape out the meat (you should have about ½ cup) and add it to a blender.
 Strain 1 cup of the fresh coconut water.

 - Make the simple syrup.
 In a small saucepan, bring the 1 cup of coconut water, sugar, lemongrass, and ginger to simmer over medium-low heat, stirring until the sugar dissolves, about 1-2 minutes.
 Cover and reduce heat to low.
 Let steep for 10 minutes.

 - Discard all but 4-6 slices of ginger from the syrup.
 Add the remaining simple syrup, ginger, and lemongrass to the blender along with the coconut milk and coconut cream and blend until completely smooth.

 - Strain the mixture into a large measuring glass with a spout, pressing out as much of the liquid from the solids as possible.
 Divide the mixture among the 10 popsicle molds.